AstunTechnology/datadiscoverabilityguidance/docs/source/addingsnippets.rst

 Adding Snippets
 ===============

-TODO: This section will explain how to add snippets from https://github.com/AstunTechnology/geonetwork-snippets
+TODO: This section will explain how to add snippets from https://github.com/AstunTechnology/geonetwork-snippets to a GeoNetwork 4.2.x catalog